geodon7399/FedEx/README.md

 <b>Background</b>
 --------------------------
 matplotlib is a Python library that simplifies the creation of plots, histograms, bar charts, and scatterplots to name a few.
-I stumbled onto this library and thought it would be interesting to investigate its capabilities in producing unique visualizations.
-I saw the potential value in it as it could suplement GIS analysis and would be beneficial to support decision making and planning.
+For the FedEx project, I thought it would be interesting to further investigate its capabilities in producing unique visualizations.
+The visualizations produced could increase the value of standard GIS deliverables and could be beneficial in supporting decision making and planning.

 <b>Goal of the Project</b>
 --------------------------